rust-lang/rust-wiki-backup/Proposal-for-unifying-traits-and-interfaces.md

 }
 ```

-With traits, we could put the default implementation in the interface,
+Under this proposal, we could put the default implementation in the
-so, instead of all of the above, we could just write:
+interface, so, instead of all of the above, we could just write:

 ```
 trait combine {